-I apply nutritional medicine as part of a Functional Medicine approach when working with our patients that are looking for a natural approach for their chronic condition.
-In Functional Medicine the focus is on healing the underlying cause of disease through lifestyle changes and natural therapies vs. conventional medicine with its focus on symptoms and the drugs that relieve them.
-My passionate goal is to help you get well and stay well in the quickest and most effective way possible without the use of drugs, which often have side effects and limited effectiveness.
+I apply nutrition-based medicine as part of a Functional Medicine approach when working with our patients that are looking for a natural approach for their chronic condition.
+In Functional and Integrative Medicine, the focus is on healing the underlying cause of disease through lifestyle changes, internal nutrition, and natural therapies vs. conventional medicine with its focus on symptoms and the drugs that relieve them.
+As a nutritional medicine doctor, my passionate goal is to help you get well and stay well in the quickest and most effective way possible without the use of drugs, which often have side effects and limited effectiveness.

 We use conventional blood work and/or energy reflex analysis to assist in determining underlying factors of involvement.
 While medications can be lifesaving at times, too often they are prescribed as patchwork.
-I am not anti – drugs, just anti –too many drugs and anti- wrong drugs.
-For many, drugs cause more problems than benefit.
+I am not anti-drugs, just anti –too many drugs and anti- wrong drugs.
+For many, drugs cause more problems than benefits.
 Indeed taking medication as prescribed is now the fourth leading cause of death in America.

 We treat all involved systems without sending you off to a specialist who only wants to treat his area of specialty.
 As stress is taken off the primary systems of involvement, the body can regain its inborn, natural ability to go about the job of healing itself.